Black gram nutrition: glycemic index, calories and diets

 Black gram beans are in the top 18% of foods as a source of vitamin B9, in the top 29% as a source of vitamin B1, and in the top 33% as a source of vitamin B2.

-However, black gram completely lacks vitamin D and vitamin B12 and contains a very low level of vitamin C.
+However, black grams lack entirely vitamin D and B12 and contain deficient levels of vitamin C.

 Black gram is abundant in minerals.
 These beans are in the top 7% of foods in potassium content and the top 8% for iron content.
 Black gram is also ample in magnesium, phosphorus, calcium, copper, zinc, and manganese.
 It has moderate amounts of selenium.